 - 1. Name of group - 2.
-Name and background information/training of group facilitator - 3.
+Name and background information/training of Pediatric Group Well-Visit Coordinator. - 3.
 Site where group visits took place - 4.
 Narrative on the group process that includes location and frequency of the group meetings. - 5.
 List of major topics/themes discussed at each meeting - 6.
-A description of the way that self-management support is built into the groups - 7.
+A description of Well-Care Visit Cohort. - 7.
 An assessment of successes and opportunities for improvement of the group - 8.
-Documentation of minimum of 16 PHC patient visits, via list of attendees with DOB and date of group
+Documentation of minimum of 16 PHC patient visits, via list of attendees with DOB and date of group.